Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Introduction

 \section{Introduction}

-Given a vector of unknown arms or probability distributions that can be sampled, we consider algorithms that sequentially sample from or {\em pull} these arms and at termination identify the best-arm, i.e., the arm with the largest mean.
-The algorithms considered provide $\delta$-correct probabilistic guarantees, that is, the probability of identifying an incorrect arm is bounded from above by a pre-specified $\delta>0$.
-Further, the $\delta$-correct algorithms that we consider aim to minimize the sample complexity, or, equivalently, the expected total number of arms pulled before they terminate.
-This best-arm problem is well studied in the literature (see, e.g., in learning - ~\citet{garivier2016optimal,kaufmann2016complexity,russo2016simple,jamieson2014lil,bubeck2011pure,audibert2010best,even2006action,mannor2004sample}; in earlier statistics literature - \citet{jennison1982asymptotically,bechhofer1968sequential,paulson1964sequential}; in simulation - \citet{glynn2004large,kim2001fully,chen2000simulation,dai1996converge,ho1992ordinal}).
+Given a vector of unknown arms or probability distributions that can be sampled, we consider algorithms that sequentially sample from or {\em pull} these arms and, at termination, identify the best arm, i.e., the arm with the largest mean.
+The algorithms considered provide $\delta$-correct probabilistic guarantees, i.e., the probability of identifying an incorrect arm is bounded from above by a pre-specified $\delta>0$.
+Further, the $\delta$-correct algorithms aim to minimize the sample complexity or the expected total number of arms pulled before they terminate.

-The $\delta$-correct guarantee imposes constraints on the expected number of times each arm must be pulled by the algorithm.
-These constraints are made explicit by \citet{garivier2016optimal} through their transportation inequality which can be used to arrive at a max-min optimization problem to develop efficient lower bounds on $\delta$-correct algorithms.
-This line of work relies on {\em change of measure} based analysis that goes back at least to \citet{lai1985asymptotically}.
-Also see \cite{mannor2004sample} and \cite{burnetas1996optimal}.
-It is important to emphasize that the max-min optimization problem to develop efficient lower bound on a $\delta$-correct algorithm, requires complete knowledge of the underlying arm distributions, and its solution is a function of these underlying distributions.
-The algorithms, on the other hand, acting on a given set of arms, are unaware of the underlying distributions, and, typically, adaptively learn them to decide on the sequence of arms to pull, as well as the stopping time.